Paddy Donovan (Irish boxer): Professional career

 Donovan fought Siar Ozgul on 19 February 2021.
 In the opening rounds, Donovan succeeded in landing a number of uppercuts against his shorter opponent.
 In the fourth round, Donovan appeared to hurt Ozgul after connecting with a powerful left hook.
 At the end of the fourth round, Ozgul's corner opted to retire their fighter after he sustained large amounts of damage.
 On 6 August 2021, Donovan fought Jose Luis Castillo.
 In the first round, Donovan knocked his opponent down after landing a heavy left hook to the body of Castillo.
 The referee called an end to the bout after Castillo was unable to beat the count.

 On 26 February 2022, Donovan fought on the undercard of Josh Taylor vs Jack Catterall, in a bout against Miroslav Serban.
 Donovan won via technical knockout in the sixth round after the referee called an end to the bout following an injury to Serban's left ear.
 Donovan faced Tom Hill on 6 August 2022.
 Donovan controlled the bout from the outset and was declared the winner via wide points decision after winning every round of the bout on the referees scorecard.

+Donovan stopped former British lightweight champion Lewis Ritson in the ninth of their scheduled 10-round contest at First Direct Arena in Leeds, England, on 25 May 2024.

+He faced Lewis Crocker in a final eliminator for the IBF welterweight title at SSE Arena in Belfast, Northern Ireland, on 1 March 2025.
+Donovan knocked Crocker to the canvas at the end of the eighth round but was disqualified after the referee ruled the bell had gone before the punch was delivered.
+He had already been deducted points in rounds six and eight for illegal use of the elbow and head.
+Donovan appealed against his disqualification and on 27 March 2025, the IBF announced it had granted him a rematch.
+The rematch took place on 13 September 2025 at Windsor Park in Belfast for the vacant IBF welterweight title.